 For major suppliers, we conduct an extensive due diligence process, including site visits if needed and supplier self-assessments, to ensure standards are consistent with our expectations.
 If we identify any potential concerns, we carry out additional screening before we can proceed.

-During 2019, we undertook supply chain assurance activity to assess compliance with our Supplier Principles and the UK Modern Slavery Act.
-Our assessments covered 10% of global spend.
-12 low-level risks were identified and resolved.
-We also held supplier events across our business to facilitate best practice sharing and champion the sustainability agenda.
+During 2020, we undertook supply chain assurance activity to assess compliance with our Supplier Principles and the UK Modern Slavery Act.
+Our assessments covered 20% of global spend.
+14 low-level risks were identified and resolved.
+We also continued to collaborate with suppliers during these unprecedented times to facilitate best practice sharing and champion the sustainability agenda.

 We continue to engage with major suppliers at all stages of the project lifecycle from planning through to completion.
 This through-life approach supports our efforts to promote a more sustainable supply chain.
 We expect our suppliers to conduct their business in a manner that actively manages environmental risk and encourage them to reduce environmental impacts by embracing standards similar to our own and working with them to share best practices.